Gilbert Ledward: Output

 Drilled in late nineteenth-century conventions, Ledward remained loyal to representational art.
 He was strong in composition, less conventional than Gill and less radical than Jagger, and was seen as representing the sculptural establishment.

 In 1913 he gained his first major commission, a stone calvary for the church of Bourton-on-the-Water.
-An early figure in bronze, called Awakening, can be seen in Ropers Garden on the Chelsea Embankment.
+An early figure in bronze, called Awakening, can be seen in Roper's Garden on the Chelsea Embankment.

 Ledward's commissions for war memorials after the First World War included bronze sculptures for H. Chalton Bradshaw's Guards Memorial in Horse Guards Parade, London (1922-1925);

 two lions for the Ploegsteert Memorial to the Missing, commissioned by the Imperial War Graves Commission; and war memorials at Stockport War Memorial Art Gallery, Abergavenny, Blackpool, Harrogate, and Stonyhurst College (1920), the last of which took the form of a marble altar relief (pictured).
 To the same period belongs his neoclassical marble figure of Britannia for the Hall of Memory at Stockport.

 From the late 1920s, Ledward worked less on models to be cast into bronze and more in direct carving of stone, although he made bronze statues of King George V for Kampala, Uganda, in 1939, and for Nairobi, Kenya, in 1940, and another of King George VI for Hong Kong in 1947.
 His portrait busts in marble include those of Bishop de Labilliere (1944), the actress Rachel Gurney (1945), and Admiral Sir Martin Dunbar-Nasmith VC (1947).
 His war memorials after the Second World War include the Combined Services Memorial in Westminster Abbey (1948) dedicated to the Royal Navy Submarine Service, the Commandos and the Airborne Forces and Special Air Service.

 Ledward designed the bronze figures of Saint Nicholas and Saint Christopher at the Hospital for Sick Children in Great Ormond Street (1952), the fountain in Sloane Square (1953), the new Great Seal of the Realm of 1953 and the 1953 crown coin for the coronation of Elizabeth II, of which more than five million were minted.
 In 1957, he created a memorial to the second Duke of Westminster in St Mary's Church, Eccleston, Cheshire.
 His last work was a stone frieze with the title Vision and Imagination for Barclays Bank in Old Bond Street, in the West End of London.
 When the building was demolished in 1995, the frieze was saved from destruction by the Public Monuments and Sculpture Association.
 After a failed attempt to install it in St George's Hospital in Tooting, the dismantled frieze was handed over to Public Monuments and Sculpture Association member Don Riley.